 Can Amazon afford it?
 Of course!

 However, at the end of the day, Amazon’s not running a charity.
 They’re running a business.
 That means that money has to come from somewhere.
 It’s a calculated risk.
-AWS can give away $100,000 worth of credits to new customers because they know that in the grand scheme of things, they’re going to walk away with a lot more money than they’ve lost.
+AWS can give away $100,000 worth of credits to new customers because they know they’re going to walk away with a lot more money than they’ve lost.

 And where does that money come from?